kwabenaOwusu/CoronaInterventionsABM/README.md

 ### Moving-to-destination
- * Individuals find the optimal route (in terms of distance) from its current location to the destination using Dijkstra algorithm (Dijkstra, 1959).
- * Dijkstra algorithm is used for finding the shortest path from an origin to a destination that minimizes a cost (here distance).
- * Individuals move along the street paths and covers one node in each model iteration of the day.
+ The agents move along the street network using the optimal route to their destination as determined by the Dijkstra  algorithm.
+Dijkstra’s algorithm finds the shortest path from any one node in the street network to every other node within the same street network that minimizes a cost (here distance).
+We run Dijkstra’s algorithm just once and save the results.
+We then look up our results without having to actually run the algorithm itself anytime the shortest path between any two nodes is required.

    #### Pseudocode for Dijkstra Algorithm
 	```python

 	Let distance of start node from start node be zero.